taraamiri57/SYDE675_Project/README.md

 ## Directories
 The repository is composed of several directories.
 The explanation of each directory is as below:
 * DL Models (Paper code implementation)
-  * A .py file for implementing Dense, CNN, and LSTM Nural Network models on the 2 Dataset
+  * A python file (.py) file for implementing Neural Network models (Dense, CNN, and LSTM) on the 2 Dataset
+  * Results as figures and .xlsx files
   * BERT Directory including:
-    * A .py file to implement the BERT model on the 2 Dataset
+    * A python file (.py) file to implement the BERT model on the 2 Dataset
+    * A dutch pre-trained model downloaded from:
+    * Results (Figures and .xlsx files)

 * ML models
+ * A Google Colab file (.ipynb) to implement the Machine Learning models (Naive Bayes, SVM, and Random Forest) on the 2 Dataset
+ * Results as figures and .xlsx files
 * Dataset
+ * Two Dataset as .xlsx files.
+One for the Fracture Radiographs and Chest Radiographs as .xlsx files

 ## Technologies